Coaches Committee News

 All Officials and Youth Club Coaches and Volunteers will need to complete the SafeSport Program.
 Youth Coaches must meet this requirements before your club’s membership will be approved and activated in the USATF system for 2016, and beyond.
 THERE WILL BE NO EXCEPTIONS TO THIS RULE

-SafeSport becomes a requirement of the Coaches Registry as of January 1, 2016.
+SafeSport became a requirement of the Coaches Registry as of January 1, 2016.

-Officials and coaches may complete the SafeSport training on line (allow 3 hours with exam at end).
+Officials and coaches may complete the SafeSport training on line (allow 3 hours with exam questions interspersed).

 To complete the USOC SafeSport Training course, click here.